sdetmharinavi/hnvtx/scripts/output.md

             <div className="space-y-2">
                 <p>Are you sure you want to delete <strong>{selectedFolderName}</strong>?</p>
                 <p className="text-sm text-red-600 dark:text-red-400 bg-red-50 dark:bg-red-900/20 p-2 rounded">
-                    ⚠️ Warning: This action may fail if the folder contains files.
-Please delete all files inside this folder first.
+                    ⚠️ Warning: This will attempt to delete the folder.
+If the folder is not empty, you must delete all files inside it first.
                 </p>
             </div>
         }